lightning/bolts/04-onion-routing.md

 due to the possibility of hop failure.

-Intermediate hops store the shared secret from the forward path and reuse it to obfuscate the error packet on each hop.
+Intermediate hops store the shared secret from the forward path and reuse it to obfuscate any corresponding return packet during each hop.
-In addition, each node locally stores data regarding its sending peer in the route, so it knows where to back-send an eventual return packet.
+In addition, each node locally stores data regarding its own sending peer in the route, so it knows where to return-forward any eventual return packets.
-The node returning the message builds a return packet consisting of the following fields:
+The node generating the error message (_erring node_) builds a return packet consisting of the following fields:

 1. data:
    * [`32`:`hmac`]